leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 6. Field calculate necessary fields

 What is this layer?
 Valley bottom is the stream/river channels and the nearby low-lying contemporary floodplain.
 The spatial extent of the valley bottom is defined as the area that could plausibly flood during the contemporary flood regime.
 This layer also sets the boundaries for the rest of the digitizing effort. **THIS SETS THE EXTENT OF YOUR DIGITIZING.
-None of the remaining shapefiles from this point on should exceed your valley bottom
+None of the remaining shapefiles from this point on should exceed your valley bottom.**

 #### Lines of Evidence: